 Did you know?

 In 1928, for the first time, an Uncle Tom Cobley impersonator made an appearance at Widecombe Fair: Edward Dunn played the role for a number of years and became a local celebrity.
 The traditional fair continues to this day with Uncle Tom Cobley and all and is held on the 2nd Tuesday in September

 - Follow the Widecombe Village Trail, pick up a leaflet in the village at one of the local businesses.
 Look for the Welcome to Widecombe window sticker

-- From September you'll also be able to pick up a copy of our walks guide to explore the area and discover more of the Dartmoor Story.
+- Pick up a copy of our Walking around Widecombe walks guide from local businesses or download to explore the area and discover more of the Dartmoor Story.
 If you are feeling adventurous walk over Hameldon to Grimspound a Bronze Age settlement

 - Find out more about the Moor than meets the eye project which helped the community to develop the Welcome to Widecombe interpretation